ManojPrabhakar-dev/Career-Path/source/csharp_concepts_Level5.rst

 A thread pool is a good choice when you want to limit the number of threads that are running at a given point of time and want to avoid the overhead of creating and destroying threads in your application.

+There are a number of ways to create the thread pool:

+Via the Task Parallel Library (from Framework 4.0).

+By calling ThreadPool.QueueUserWorkItem.

+Via asynchronous delegates.

+Via BackgroundWorker.